UX DESIGN • UX RESEARCH • PROTOTYPING

 Prototyping directional and distance-based audio feedback

-Designing the end-to-end interaction model of the Friend Sonar system
+Designing the end-to-end interaction model of the Sonar system

 Running RITE usability testing with 4 users wearing Ray-Ban Meta glasses